sgrade/plan-manager/README.md

 Note: change `localhost` to `host.docker.internal` if accessing from another container on the same host.

-### Docs

-The workflow diagrams are in [docs/project_workflow.md](docs/project_workflow.md)

-There is a document primarily for agents using Plan Manager, which can also be useful for humans to understand how the agents learn about Plan Manager:
-- [usage_guide_agents.md](docs/usage_guide_agents.md) - exposed as an MCP [resource](https://modelcontextprotocol.io/specification/2025-06-18/server/resources).

 ### Hints

+Instruct the AI agent to use Plan Manager, when you start a new chat.

 Use `/` in the client (Cursor) chat window to list Plan Manager prompts (instructions, templates to interact with the server).

 Use MCP inspector to explore Plan Manager capabilities - [doc](dev/mcp-inspector/README.md).

+Use the commands as explained on the workflow diagrams [docs/project_workflow.md](docs/project_workflow.md).
+In this way the agents/LLMs need to think less to understand what you mean, so they respond much faster, the request is cheaper, and the result is more predictable.

+There is a document primarily for agents using Plan Manager, which can also be useful for humans to understand how the agents learn about Plan Manager: [usage_guide_agents.md](docs/usage_guide_agents.md).

+Both documents are exposed as an MCP [resources](https://modelcontextprotocol.io/specification/2025-06-18/server/resources) to the agents.

 ## Development